Chester County, Pennsylvania: Election results

 Chester County has historically been reliably Republican at the county level.
 After voting Democratic in 1856 for Pennsylvania native James Buchanan, it only did so three more times in the next 160 years—in 1912, 1964, and 2008.
 In recent elections, however, the county has been trending Democratic, although not as overwhelmingly as its fellow Main Line counties of Montgomery and Delaware.
 It remains the most conservative of these three.

 In 2000, George W. Bush defeated Al Gore in the county by almost 10%, but in 2004, John Kerry cut Bush's margin of victory by over half, to just 4.5%.
 In 2008, Chester County voted for Barack Obama by 9%.
 In 2009, with a smaller turnout, Republican candidates swept all county-row offices, winning with an average margin of 20%.
 In 2012, the county voted for the Republican presidential candidate Mitt Romney, by a very small margin of 0.2%, or about 500 votes.

-In 2016, despite Pennsylvania voting for a Republican presidential candidate for the first time since 1988, Chester County voted more Democratic than in 2012, with Hillary Clinton leading Donald Trump by over 25,000 votes or 9.4 percentage points; a 9.2 percentage point swing from 2012.
+In 2016, despite Pennsylvania voting for a Republican presidential candidate for the first time since 1988, Chester County voted more Democratic than in 2012, with Hillary Clinton leading Donald Trump by over 25,000 votes or 9.4 percentage points; a 9.6 percentage point swing from 2012.
+It was the only county in the nation to flip to Clinton in a state that flipped to Trump.
 The only two statewide winners in 2016 to carry Chester County were U.S. Senator Pat Toomey (R) and Pennsylvania State Treasurer Joe Torsella (D).
 Republican candidates John Brown and John Rafferty carried Chester County, though both lost their races for Auditor General and Attorney General, respectively (Rafferty, a State Senator whose district includes northern Chester County, carried the county by a slim margin of 50 votes) Emphasizing its Democratic shift even further, Joe Biden defeated Donald Trump by 17.1 points in Chester County in the 2020 election; Trump's percentage of votes was the lowest for any Republican since 1912.
 Such a major shift in the county was a major factor in Biden's success in flipping Pennsylvania back into the Democratic column.
-Although Trump gained back some ground in 2024 where he won back Pennsylvania; he still lost the county by 14 points to Kamala Harris despite matching his 2016 performance there.
+Although Trump regained some ground when he won Pennsylvania in 2024, he still lost the county by 14 points to Kamala Harris, despite matching his 2016 performance there.

 On November 8, 2017, Democrats made historic inroads in Chester County by winning their first county row office seats in history, picking up four row office seats.
 On November 5, 2019, Democrats swept the county row office seat elections and took a majority on the Board of Commissioners, both firsts in the county's history.
 In both the 2021 and 2023 elections, Democrats followed up with another sweep of the county row offices, along with retaining their majority on the Board of Commissioners.